What is Particulate Matter?

 The EPA regulates inhalable particles (PM2.5 and PM10).
-Particles larger than 10 micrometers (sand and large dust) are not regulated by the EPA, and this is why the forecasts provided by the WMCAC (through the Michigan Department of Environmental Quality) only include fine particulate matter (PM2.5) at this time.
+Particles larger than 10 micrometers (sand and large dust) are not regulated by the EPA, and this is why the forecasts provided by the WMCAC (through the Michigan Department of Environment, Great Lakes, and Energy) only include fine particulate matter (PM2.5) at this time.

 What Negative Effects are Associated with Particulate Matter Pollution?

 Particulate matter contains microscopic solids or liquid droplets that are so small that they can get deep into the lungs and cause serious health problems.
 Small particles less than 10 micrometers in diameter pose the greatest problems because they can get deep into your lungs, and some may even get into your bloodstream.